amy-1989/the-bakery/README.md

 ### Acknowledgements

 - Thank you, as always, to my mentor Narender Singh for his guidance and patience in developing this project.
-- Thank you to Marko from CI for answering my numerous queries.
 - Thank you to tutor support for all their help on getting this project functional.
 - Thank you to all those on slack who answered my questions at various stages of development.
 - Thank you to my family and friends for their extensive testing of the finished site.